Written by Tomas Meskauskas

 If you continue having problems with the removal of BrowseSmart add-on you can reset your Google Chrome browser settings.
 Click the Chrome menu icon(at the top right corner of Google Chrome) and select "Tools".
 In the opened menu select "Extensions" and click "Settings" (at the left corner of the screen).
 Scroll down to the bottom of the screen.
 Click on the "Show advanced settings…." link.
 After scrolling to the bottom of the screen click on the "Reset browser settings" button.
 In the opened window click on the "Reset" button.

 Remove BrowseSmart from Mozilla Firefox:

-Click "Firefox" (at the top left of the main window), select "Add-ons".
+Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and remove "BrowseSmart".